truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Volume Status" screen now shows the resilvering status when a disk is replaced.

-* The "Enable High Speed Ciphers" checkbox has been replaced by the "Encryption Cipher" drop-down menu in :menuselection:`Storage --> Replication Tasks -> Add Replication Tasks`.
+* The "Enable High Speed Ciphers" checkbox has been replaced by the "Encryption Cipher" drop-down menu in :menuselection:`Storage --> Replication Tasks --> Add Replication Tasks`.
 This allows you to temporarily disable encryption for the initial replication which can significantly reduce the time needed for the initial replication.

 * The "Workgroup Name" field is deprecated and has been removed from :menuselection:`Directory Service --> Active Directory`.
-The "Enable" and "Site Name" fields and the "Idmap backend", "Windbind NSS Info", and "SASL wrapping drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.
+The "Enable" and "Site Name" fields and the "Idmap backend", "Windbind NSS Info", and "SASL wrapping" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.
 The "Kerberos Server" and "Kerberos Password Server" fields have been replaced by the "Kerberos
   Realm" drop-down menu.